xuelunshen/gim/README.md

 - [x] Inference code
 - [ ] Training code

+> Thank you everyone for your interest in GIM.
+I am currently catching up with the DDL for my paper.
+After the completion of my paper, I will continue with the code releasing of GIM.
+Thank you for your patience.
+Code releasing is expected to continue in late March.

 ## 🤗 Online demo

 Go to [Huggingface](https://huggingface.co/spaces/xuelunshen/gim-online) to quickly try our model online.